wongsingfo/comp-sys/docs/net-sys/nginx.md

 ## Module

 - Nginx modules are not dynamically linked!
 They’re compiled right into the Nginx binary.
+  - In NGINX 1.9.11 onwards a new way of loading modules dynamically has been introduced.
+Stil, Not every module can be converted to a Dynamic Module. see https://www.nginx.com/resources/wiki/extending/converting/.
+  - use `load_module` directive
 - Nginx’s module invocation is *extremely* customizable.
 A hook can be added to many places or events.

 Nginx modules have three roles: